wfp-ose/sparc2/README.rst

     sudo /etc/init.d/nginx restart

-To add anoter Django admin user, do the following, but reload_data.sh should prompt to add an admin user.
+To add another Django admin user, do the following, but reload_data.sh should prompt to add an admin user.

 .. code-block:: bash